Library and Information Science at Simmons University

 Students have up to six years to complete the program, and can take courses either on a part-time (3-6 credits per semester) or full-time (9 credits per semester) basis.
 Please see the Maximum Credit Load policy on the Forms & Policies page to see how many courses can be taken in a given semester.
 Additionally, please see the Enrollment Requirement policy on the Student Financial Services Additional Information and Policies page for the federal definitions of “half-time” and “full-time” status for federal financial aid purposes.
 New students are strongly encouraged not to take more than three courses during their first semester.
 Each student will progress through the program differently, depending on area of specialization and on how many courses are planned per semester.

 Students are required to take LIS 407, LIS 415, and LIS 488 within their first 12 credits. * School Library Teacher Program and Archives Concentration students should see their respective program pages for specific requirements as they are different than those of other programs.

 A student in the Master of Science degree program must maintain a grade point average of at least 3.0 (B).
 A student who fails to meet this requirement will ordinarily not be considered for exclusion from the School until he/she has completed at least 12 semester hours.
-It is understood, however, that the student's connection with the College may be terminated whenever, in the judgment of the faculty, he/she fails to show sufficient scholarship.
+It is understood, however, that the student's connection with the University may be terminated whenever, in the judgment of the faculty, he/she fails to show sufficient scholarship.

 For more details, see our course descriptions.